-31. Access to Grant Records
+34. Access to Grant Records

-The recipient, and any subrecipient ("subgrantee") at any tier, must authorize DCJS, Office for Victims of Crime (OVC) and/or the Office of the Chief Financial Officer (OCFO), and its representatives, access to and the right to examine all records, books, paper, or documents related to this VOCA grant.
+The subgrantee at any tier, must authorize DCJS, Office for Victims of Crime (OVC) and/or the Office of the Chief Financial Officer (OCFO), and its representatives, access to and the right to examine all records, books, paper, or documents related to this VOCA grant.